teslamotors/vehicle-command/cmd/tesla-control/README.md

 tesla-keygen create > public_key.pem
 ```

 Now you can pair your public key with your Tesla.
-Get in your car and have your
+Get in your car, enable bluetooth
-NFC card handy.
+on your laptop and have your NFC card handy.
 Then run:

 ```
 tesla-control -ble add-key-request public_key.pem owner cloud_key